 On Tuesday, April 25 at 10:30 a.m.
 ET, the National Assessment Governing Board and the National Center for Education Statistics will release results of The Nation's Report Card: 2016 Arts at the John F. Kennedy Center for the Performing Arts in Washington, D.C.

 This report features national results at grade eight from the National Assessment of Educational Progress (NAEP).
 The assessment measures students’ knowledge of music and visual arts with tasks related to creating and responding to art.

 Join local and national education leaders, artists, educators, parents, policymakers, and students to discuss:

 - What the data show at the national level about student achievement, including findings by demographic subgroups and trends since the last NAEP arts report card was released in 2008.

-Registration for the in-person event and the webcast is required at www.artsNAEP.eventbrite.com
+Registration for the in-person event and the webcast is required and can be completed at www.artsNAEP.eventbrite.com.

 If you have questions about the event, contact Chelsea Radler at (240) 630-0198 or firstname.lastname@example.org.

 If you are a member of the media, contact Stephaan Harris at (202) 357-7504 or email@example.com.